 ZONEGRAN (zonisamide) is recommended as adjunctive therapy for the treatment of partial seizures in adults.
 Safety and efficacy in pediatric patients below the age of 16 have not been established.
-ZONEGRAN should be administered once or twice daily, except for the daily dose of 100 mg at the initiation of therapy.
+ZONEGRAN should be administered once or twice daily, using 25 mg, 50 mg or 100 mg capsules.
 ZONEGRAN is given orally and can be taken with or without food.
 Capsules should be swallowed whole.